puneet-chandna/awesome-LLM-papers/categories/Hall-of-fame.md

 ### 📜 License

-This repository is licensed under MIT License.
+This repository is licensed under CC0 License.

 ### 🙏 Acknowledgments